panoply/spx/readme.md

 ## Attributes

 Link elements can be annotated with `data-pjax` attributes.
-You can control how pages are rendered by passing the below attributes on `<a>` nodes.
+You can control how pages are rendered by passing the below attributes on `<a>` elements.

 #### data-pjax-eval